Esri/arcgis-enterprise-sdk-resources/Samples/java/soe/simplerestsoewithcapabilities/ReadMe.md

         └── NumberOfTrainStations
 ```

-Deploying the SOE from the .soe file (`../simplerestsoewithcapabilities/lib/JavaSimpleRESTSOEWithCapabilities_ent.soe`) does not require you to open the IDE.
-However, you can load the project (`../simplerestsoewithcapabilities`) in Eclipse to debug, modify, and rebuild the SOE code.
+Deploying the SOE from the .soe file (`../simplerestsoewithcapabilities/target/simplerestsoewithcapabilities.soe`) does not require you to open a Java IDE.
+However, you can open the project (`../simplerestsoewithcapabilities`) in a Java IDE, such as Eclipse or IntelliJ, to debug, modify, and recompile the SOE code.

 ## Features